Junyingli510/cvxpy/README.md

 profit per phone type A will be constant for every following month (variable price_a) profit per phone type B will be lowering every month, because it is an old model and people will be buying less so the overall price will have to be lower.
 Profit per phone type B is in variable price_b. profit per phone type C on the other hand will go up.
-It is new model and company expect to rapid improvement in technology (mostly lowering the manufacturing costs), variable price_c
+It is new model and company expect to rapid improvement in technology (mostly lowering the manufacturing costs), variable price_c.
 Factory limitations:

 factory is not able to produce more then 10000 mobile phones per month